DATAMATH CALCULATOR MUSEUM

 Alex prefers electronic desktop calculators but you'll find a lot of pictures and articles of both Texas Instruments calculators and TI built ones.

-Andreas Tabak maintaines in Germany the wonderful TCOCD (The Collection of Calculating Devices) museum covering not only electronic pocket calculators but also slide rules, home computers and even integrated circuits.
+Andreas Tabak maintains in Germany the wonderful TCOCD (The Collection of Calculating Devices) museum covering not only electronic pocket calculators but also slide rules, home computers and even integrated circuits.
 If you follow the "TI-Path" you'll discover a wonderful collection including the rare TI-18 SLR or TI-38.

 Don't get lost in Bill's Electronic Jungle !
 If you survive you'll find a nice collection of nearly 300 electronic calculators from the 70th.